Like most things health and fitness, a seemingly basic question like “so, how much protein do I need?” can turn into a debate quickly.

 You want to do what’s best for your health…

 How much protein should you really aim to get?

 Getting Enough Protein Is Key for Your Health

 Protein is vital for your health.
 It has a hand in practically every process in the body.
 If you don’t get enough, a lot of your effort spent eating right and going to the gym will go to waste.
 Without adequate protein, you won’t be able to build muscle—or even keep muscle you already have.
 You end up weak and unhealthy.

-Protein is like a secret weapon when it comes to weight loss.
 It fills you up more than fats and carbohydrates do (1).
-So eating protein-rich meals keeps you feeling fuller longer.
+So eating protein-rich meals (like Paleo Protein Bars) keeps you feeling fuller longer.
 You end up eating fewer calories—and losing weight—without even trying because your appetite is satisfied.